joe-irving/defundclimatechaos/_resources/how-to-make-a-thing.md

 Just days before world leaders gather in Glasgow for last-chance COP26 climate talks, climate justice memorials will be laid outside some of the UK institutions with the most outsized impact on fuelling the climate crisis: banks, insurers and investors who fund fossil fuels.
 Find out more at [defundclimatechaos.uk](defundclimatechaos.uk)

-We invite you to light your lantern for climate justice **every evening from 6pm on Friday 29th until the end of the COP26** climate talks on November 12th.
+We invite you to light your lantern for climate justice **every evening at 6pm until the end of the COP26** climate talks on November 12th.

+We recommend, if you can, playing [this powerful soundscape for a moment of reflection](https://soundcloud.com/user-234996713/defund-climate-chaos-soundscap) while you light your lantern.